bolychevanton/Wallet-Transfers-Graph-Representation/README.md

 The project is fully executable.
 Run the command above and the code should render the example of graph for you.

+## What you need exactly to do

+You need to query all the transactions with `value > 0` in which `--wallet-address` was either `from_address` or `to_address`.
+By the procedure you derive all the neighbours vertexes for the `--wallet-address`.
+Then you need to choose top `--max-neighbours` transactions with greatest `value` and thus you get the graph with `depth == 1`.
+So, to derive the graph with `depth == 2` you need to repeat the procedure for all the neighbours.
+To derive the graph with `depth == 3` you need to query all the transactions for the neigbours of the neighbours and so on.

 ## Architecure

 Firstly, you need to get the list of transactions to visualize.
 See [`utils/query.py`](/utils/query.py) for the details.
 You need to do it